dotnet/runtime/src/libraries/System.Runtime.Intrinsics/README.md

 TODO why does `Vector<T>` live in numerics?
 Should we mention that somewhere in this README?

 ## Deployment
-[System.Runtime.Intrinsics](TODO where does this live?) is included in the shared framework.
-(TODO is this true?)
+`System.Runtime.Intrinsics` is included in the shared framework.
-TODO Do we need to separately mention the x86, Wasm, Arm as seperate packages?